erri120/lotus/README.md

 I won't judge you and I understand that some people want different things.
 Since this is a public modlist and not my private one, I added instructions throughout this README on how to disable various kinks.

+### What to expect in this modlist

+I don't know how you found this repository: through reddit? github? wabbajack discord server?
+I also don't know if people recommended this list to you.
+There was an increase in "looking for NSFW content" posts on the [r/skyrimmods](https://www.reddit.com/r/skyrimmods/) subreddit where someone in the comments said to take a look at Lotus.
+This section and the massive [Important Mods you should know about](#important-mods-you-should-know-about) section exist to give you an idea on what you can find in Skyrim with this modlist.

+You will of course get a lot of NSFW themed mods from LoversLab like [SexLab](#sexlab---frameworks) and [Devious Devices](#devious-devices) but there is more.
+This modlist is not something for horny people that you can just install, jack off and never touch again.
+You play Skyrim "normally" but can engage in sexual acts while playing or, depending on the kinks you like, get forced to do it.
+You will not get tied up and raped every 5 secs but have some fun for a while and then return to playing the actual game.
+Various gameplay mods are in place to make use of the new frameworks so that it does not feels less like porn but more of an actual game (check [Afterword](#afterword) for more info on that).

+Like I said in the preamble: "If you want a fully featured and functional Modlist that is playable from start to finish, containing multiple quest, overhauls and sexual mods than you've come to the right GitHub repository."
+I had reports of some users that actually played one version of this modlist for more than 70 hours.
+They added more mods on top and had a good time.

 ## Requirements

 - [Nexus Premium Account](https://forums.nexusmods.com/index.php?/store/category/1-premium-membership/)